 SUNY New Paltz, NY (MEd)

 I am an Enthusiastic, Patient, Skilled, Knowledgeable, Retired, Certified Special Ed Teacher with over 20 years of classroom and tutoring experience.
-My Elementary level Comprehensive Reading Instruction has included: development of skills and strategies in phonics, phonemic awareness, sight words, comprehension, fluency, speed, accuracy, spelling, vocabulary development, and writing.
+My Elementary level Comprehensive Reading Instruction has included: development of literacy skills and strategies in phonics, phonemic awareness, sight words, fluency, speed, accuracy, spelling, reading, comprehension, vocabulary development, and writing.

 I have successfully worked with children on the Autism spectrum, and with students with ADD/ADHD, LD, ED, OCD, ODD, and Selective Mutism.
-I have worked over 20 years in creative lesson adaptation and modification, plus curriculum design.
+I am proficient in creative lesson adaptation, modification, and curriculum design.
+I use a variety of teaching strategies in different combinations so that my students can become actively involved in the learning process.

 As your child’s tutor, I will support, supplement, and extend your child's classroom teaching.

 Email me ASAP to schedule a Meet & Greet and to discuss your child's road to success!
-Hurry, slots will fill fast!
 I am an Enthusiastic, Patient, Skilled, Knowledgeable, Retired, Certified Special Ed Teacher with over 20 years of classroom and tutoring experience.
-My Elementary level Comprehensive Reading Instruction has included: development of skills and strategies in … Read more
+My Elementary level Comprehensive Reading Instruction has included: development of literacy skills and strategies in … Read more

 For eight months now, "Ms. Mar" has been tutoring our 7-year old daughter who absolutely loves her and the time they spend together.
 We've been very happy with the whole experience and the results achieved!
 What we were looking for in a tutor and feel blessed to have found in Mar, is a professional with a specialized skill set and extensive experience who is focused and prepared, engaging and inspiring but, most importantly, effective.
 Our daughter has made significant progress during the course of this school year and we attribute much of it to Mar's efforts with her.
 We are looking forward to and confident in her continued progress.
 Finally, it's worth noting that Mar has been very generous in taking additional time to keep us fully apprised and involved, to include a detailed report emailed to us following each session.
 Again, more than we hoped for!